- mirage –

 "Being of the homosexual community you can't have anything against Vanilla, can you?" she teased.

 Ed lifted his hands to the bottom of his shirt and held it.
 "Do straight guys have things against Vanilla?"
-He didn't know what to make of this statement, but he hoped it wasn't common for straight guys to have things against Vanilla.
+He didn't know what to make of this statement, but he hoped it wasn't common for straight men to harness animosity against Vanilla.

 Gracia disengaged with a heavy sigh.
 "All right darling, go do that then," she said, waiving for Alicia to leave.
 "Ed, your fever feels very high."